-Integrative analysis of pre-treatment RNA expression signatures and recurrent genomic alterations: Short-term endocrine therapy response and disease-free survival in luminal breast cancer
+Integrative analysis of pre-treatment RNA expression signatures and recurrent genomic alterations: Link to menopausal status, short-term endocrine therapy response and disease-free survival in luminal breast cancer

 Listed in